gcl8a/romi-32u4-library/README.md

  * Copy-paste from the dynamic library.
 Start a new project with a skeleton main.cpp.
 Include the library as describe above in Installing the Library.
 Build the skeleton project.
 Within your project tree, navigate to .pio/lib_deps/examples and copy-paste the relevant example into your main.cpp.
 You can have multiple projects (folders) in a single workspace, which might make accessing additional libraries easier.
  * Clone the repo to your machine.
 Be sure to clone the latest release, otherwise you will get a dev version.
 It is still better to reference the library dynamically in your platformio.ini file (see above under Installing the Library).
  * Copy-paste from the github repo.
 A little dangerous, since you might get an example that relies on later commits.
+ * Install the library (say, using Arduino) and then use the "Import Arduino Project " option in platformio.

 ## Examples (Arduino)